zachvalenta/notes-sw/app/infra.md

 📑 LOGGING
 * only retained for 15 days
+* has log ingestion svc that UM used to add context to traces
 * `log.info` ingested https://github.com/tommyboytech/t3/pull/12912/files
 * ingestion from Cloudwatch https://um-t.slack.com/archives/CC11T8R3L/p1659138271124939
 * there has got to be a better way than Hungarian notation i.e. putting `SPX` in each log line